raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/README.md

 This project highlights the intersection of Game Development and Computer Vision technologies, specifically real-time Object Detection.

+The game utilizes your webcam to capture your gestures in real-time.
+An object-detection model is used to classify your gestures, which make the dino jump.

 ### Libraries used

 - Pygame (to build the game interface)